Demolition

 - Take all trash to dumpster

-- Remove wax ring around toilets
+- Remove wax rings around toilets

-- Safety Protocol
+-

 - Cap bare wires

-- Cap plumbing
+- Cap plumbing supplies and drains

 - Cover floor holes if necessary